A guide to Standard Test for Puppies

 • Most common in unsterilised adult dogs.

-• Dogs are exposed to the disease via contact with infected bodily fluids, licking contaminated urine or other discharges, or sniffing contaminated urine or other discharges or other mucous membranes (eyes).
+• Dogs are exposed to the disease via contact with infected bodily fluids (reproductive fluids), licking contaminated urine or other discharges of an actively infected dog, or sniffing contaminated urine or other discharges or other mucous membranes (eyes) of an actively infected dog.

 • There is no treatment.
 Sometimes you can get a false positive, so if a dog tests positive, then it will be tested further, and should two positive tests be obtained, then a dog will not travel.